Skafidia

 Skafidia (Σκαφιδιά) is a village and a community in the municipality of Pyrgos, Elis, Greece.
 It is situated on the Ionian Sea coast, at the foot of a low hill.
 It is 1 km north of Leventochori, 3 km southwest of Myrtia and 11 km northwest of Pyrgos.
-In 2011, Skafidia had a population of 122 for the village and 211 for the community, which includes the small villages Kalakaiika and Patronikolaiika.
+The community includes the small villages Kalakaiika and Patronikolaiika.
 The site of the ancient town of Dyspontium is within its area.